 Dozens of players have progressed from the Challenge Tour and gone on to become Major Champions, including Justin Rose, Martin Kaymer and Louis Oosthuizen; and Ryder Cup stars, such as Thomas Björn, Ian Poulter and Henrik Stenson.

-Today, the European Challenge Tour carries a total prize fund in the region of €6million during a season of 26 tournaments and visiting 18 countries.
+In 2015, the Challenge Tour carried a total prize fund in the region of €5.5 million during a season encompassing 24 tournaments across 20 countries.

-Using its vast international schedule and relationships with golf Federations and PGAs, it is widely accessible to professionals from across the globe.
+Using its vast international schedule and relationships with golf federations and PGAs, it is widely accessible to professionals from across the globe.